sestrus/c-language-programs/quadratic-equation/README.md

 ## Equation soliving:
     User has to enter a equation in format: ax^2+bx+c=0
-And then program will print out solution
+And then program will print out the solution